interaktivgmbh/interaktiv.kyra/README.rst

 Copyright
 ---------

-© 2024 Interaktiv GmbH
+© 2025 Interaktiv GmbH

 All rights reserved.

 Support
 -------

-For issues and questions:
+For issues:

 - Create an issue on the project repository
-- Contact: support@interaktiv.de (update with actual contact)

 Changelog
 ---------